-unlike a scene from The Jetsons, or some futuristic sci-fi thriller, Portland is prepares to open its streets to driverless cars.
+Unlike a scene from The Jetsons or some futuristic sci-fi thriller, Portland is preparing to open its streets to driverless cars.
 Although Portland, Oregon is not the first city to open its streets to this new autonomous technology, it is the first city to do so that has hills and plenty of PDX rain along with also offering additional driving scenarios with all its various modes of transportation.
 Driverless cars would need to learn to drive alongside light rail trains, buses, bicycles, pedestrians and everything in between found in the City of Roses.

 This same survey also found that 59% said they would want autonomous technology in their next car.
 Of course, this was also marked with contrast between millennials, baby boomers and members of Generation X in that millennials were most likely to want this new technology in their automobiles.

 Is Portland Prepared For Autonomous Vehicles?

 The National League of Cities asked this very question and found that only 6% of cities are even thinking about the impact of driverless technology within their plans.

 Portland, always being progressive, wants to be prepared by getting out ahead of this new technology.
 But one of the key items that has plagued this autonomous revolution is with finding agreement within the industry leaders on regulation.